Edualk12/homelab-monitoring-zabbix/README.md

 - Performance monitoring and resource analysis
 - Alert and trigger configuration
 - Linux server administration
-- Virtual machine deployment and management using Proxmox
 - Documentation and network diagram creation